W-algebras associated to surfaces: The double shuffle algebra action

+for any $\Psi$.
 When composing two operators given by integral formulas as above, we obtain the following formulas (we henceforth write $l^{(1)}, l^{(2)} \in \kss$ for the pull-backs of any class $l \in K_S$ via the first and second projections, respectively):